Nakul445/Mojang-Minecraft-Temporary-Repo-/README.md

 # Mojang-Minecraft-Temporary-Repo-
-This repo is for any initial code or documentation that needs to be created.
-Contents can be migrated once an official repo exists
+This repo is for any initial code or documentation.
+Contents can be migrated once an official repo exists.